return to contents

-In the Private Backers forum we have a thread where you can pose questions for the development team.
-Here are a couple of selected questions with answers from Executive Producer Michael Brookes.
+In the Private Backers forum we have a thread where commanders can pose questions for the development team.
+In this section of the newsletter we’ll take a look at some of those questions and provide answers from Executive Producer Michael Brookes.

 return to contents

-That’s it for newsletter #20 - thank you again for reading and supporting the development of Elite: Dangerous so far!
+That does it for this newsletter - thank you again for reading and supporting the development of Elite: Dangerous so far!

-As always if there is anything in particular that you’d like to hear more about, or ask a question, then please contact us at email@example.com
+As always if there is anything in particular that you’d like to hear more about, tell us about or even ask a question, then please contact us at firstname.lastname@example.org

 The Frontier Team